martehvi/codepub-container-workshop/03-proxy-server/README.md

 ```
 </details>

-**Update the App.tsx call to the backend:** Now we can try to get the frontend to communicate with the backends again - now by going through the ngnix we've configured!
+**e) Update the App.tsx call to the backend:** Now we can try to get the frontend to communicate with the backends again - now by going through the ngnix we've configured!
 The ngnix is exposed at `localhost:8003` - and we want to call the `/recipe` endpoint.

 **[Add in solution - should we have the whole file?]**